thoughtworks/build-your-own-radar/radars/descriptions/Redux.md

-A predictable state container for JavaScript applications.
+[Redux](https://redux.js.org/) is a predictable state container for JavaScript applications.

 ### Pros
 - Centralized logic for managing global application state.
 Not tied to view.